 We regularly hear of people (and whole research groups) that transition from Matlab to Python.
-The scientific Python ecosystem is maturing fast and Python is an appealing alternative, because it’s free, open source, and becoming ever more powerful.
+The scientific Python ecosystem has been maturing fast in the past few years, and Python is an appealing alternative, because it's free, open source, and becoming ever more powerful.
 This page tries to explain the differences between these two tools.

 Python, by definition, is a programming language.
 The most common implementation is that in C (also known as CPython) and is what is mostly refered to as "Python".
 Apart from the programming language and interpreter, Python also consists of an extensive standard library.
 This library is aimed at programming in general and contains modules for os specific stuff, threading, networking, databases, etc.